Electoral Registration and Administration Act 2013

 Overview

-This bill makes several amendments to existing electoral legislation in the UK, primarily focused on improving the electoral registration process, clarifying evidence requirements, and adjusting timelines for boundary reviews and the implementation of certain provisions.
-It also addresses issues related to voter access at polling stations and the publication of electoral registers.
+This bill makes various amendments to existing electoral legislation in the UK, primarily focusing on improving the electoral registration process, clarifying the evidence required for registration, and adjusting timelines for boundary reviews.
+It also addresses the issue of voters arriving at polling stations after the official closing time.

 Description